briar/briar-desktop/TRANSLATION.md

 _This section is of interest only for developers of Briar Desktop_.

 To update translations locally, first install `transifex-client`.
 You can then pull updates with `tx pull -a`.
-Afterwards, you should execute `tools/update-translations.sh` to let gettext finish the update.

 The Localization Lab has some instructions and advice for developers, too, at https://www.localizationlab.org/roles-guidelines#developer.